 Or maybe, we’ll just help you.

-Let us lay a ground rule first: It should come as no surprise that data is not the most important aspect of any fantasy gaming you’d ever play.
+Let us lay a ground rule first: It should come as no surprise that data is not the most important aspect of playing fantasy sports.
 Crucial, but not mandatory.
 Think of it as an icing (read statistics/probability/ or simply data) on the cake (read skill).

 Alright, now, while making a team, there are captains and vice captains to decide, competitors to fend off, pitch reports to accommodate, so on and so forth.
 Plenty of awesome ideas – research, news, opinions, strategy, and yes, data – which definitely competes for attention and resources.
 Here’s a lowdown on how you can leverage data, marry it with skill in an environment that suits both numbers and strategy.